New York City Unpaid Overtime or Wages Lawyer

 Federal law – the Fair Labor Standards Act of 1938 (FLSA) was enacted to ensure that workers in America are adequately compensated for the work they do.
 The FLSA has two major provisions when it comes to employee pay:

-- Minimum Wage – if an employer meets the test to be covered by federal law that employer is generally required to pay a minimum wage of $7.25 per hour.
-New York’s minimum wage is currently $9.00 per hour and this higher minimum wage must be paid.
+- Minimum Wage – if an employer meets the test to be covered by federal law that an employer is generally required to pay a minimum wage of $7.25 per hour.
+New York’s minimum wage in New York City is now $15.00 per hour.

-- Overtime Wages – having met the test for federal coverage, the employer is required to pay non-exempt employees time and a half the employee’s normal hourly rate for all hours worked in excess of 40 each week.
+- Overtime Wages – having met the test for federal coverage, the employer is required to pay non-exempt employees time and a half the employee’s normal hourly rate for all hours worked above 40 in a week.

-Under New York State law, the minimum wage is currently $9.00 per hour.
-Under state law an employee can sue for wage theft going back 6 years.
+Under New York State law an employee can sue for wage theft going back 6 years.
 State law also provides for overtime.
-It is possible to combine both state law claims with federal claims and litigate both at the same time in federal court in order to maximize your recovery.
+It is possible to combine both state law claims with federal claims and litigate both at the same time in federal court to maximize your recovery.

 New York’s New Minimum Wage